tinymce/tinymce-docs/_new_content_templates/blank_releasenotes.md

 ### Updating the self-hosted server-side components

-Version X.Y.Z provides updates for the Java-based server-side components.
+The new versions of the server-side services provide updates for the Java-based server-side components.
 To deploy the updated version of the server-side components:

 1. Update your Java Application Server to the minimum required version: